quicwg/base-drafts/draft-ietf-quic-transport.md

 invalid Retry token, it knows the client will not accept another Retry token.
-It can either proceed with the handshake without verifying the token or immediately close ({{immediate-close}}) the connection with an INVALID_TOKEN error of INVALID_TOKEN to cause the handshake to fail quickly instead of waiting for the client to timeout.
+It can either proceed with the handshake without verifying the token or immediately close ({{immediate-close}}) the connection with an INVALID_TOKEN error to cause the handshake to fail quickly instead of waiting for the client to timeout.

 A flow showing the use of a Retry packet is shown in {{fig-retry}}.